All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Even without insurance coverage, you have options.
 The GLP-1 medication space has shifted dramatically, and cash-pay pricing has become more competitive.

 Compounded semaglutide and tirzepatide are available through licensed 503A compounding pharmacies.
-These personalized compounded medications contain the same active ingredients and are prescribed by licensed providers based on your individual needs.
+These personalized compounded medications contain compounded formulations of the active ingredient and are prescribed by licensed providers based on your individual needs.
 Pricing typically runs $150 to $400 per month depending on your dose, compared to $1,000+ for brand-name versions.

 Manufacturer savings programs are another option if you do have some insurance.
 Most GLP-1 manufacturers offer copay cards that can bring your out-of-pocket cost down significantly.
 Check the manufacturer's website for current offers.